Do you ever feel like you aren’t good enough?

-We come into this world with no conditioning.
+We come into this world with almost no conditioning.
 We don’t even know how to think, because we have no concepts.
 Those are learned later.

 As children, we explore and enjoy what is.
 We live completely in the present moment, which is why most people love babies (and young children).

 They gaze back at you without judgment, without the cloud of thought.

-Conditioning is simply an accumulation of thoughts that you’ve picked up from outside of yourself.
+Conditioning is simply an accumulation of thought and feeling patterns that you’ve picked up.

 If that conditioning is at odds with reality, you suffer.
 The suffering is life nudging you to look within, face it, and release it.

 I’ve gone through my share of suffering.
 I’ve had times of heaven and times of hell.
-It hasn’t been fun, but it has all taken me to the place where I am now.
+It hasn’t been fun, but I am immensely grateful for it.